Jensen 541S V8 | Donald Healey Special

 If that is the case, it might have spent much of its time in Ketteringham’s showroom.
 The letter also states the Jensen was part-exchanged on the 12th April 1966, and that the car had covered something under 40,000 miles at that time.

 The next registered owner of the 541S is just over ten years later, in 1977.
 Did Ketteringham keep the car in his showroom over the period 1966 to 1977, or had he sold the car on.
-From the pieces of evidence we have at this stage, it looks most likely that the Jensen spent most of its ten years in Ketteringham’s showroom.
+From the pieces of evidence we have at this stage, it looks most likely that the Jensen spent many of its ten years in Ketteringham’s showroom.

 George Gilbert Dudley would be the next recorded owner of the Healey 541S V8.
 Dudley was born in 1923, and ran a large engineering firm, Dudley’s Eng.
 (Witney) Ltd, based in Witney, Oxon.
 Dudley is noted as the registered keeper from April 1977, by which time the car had covered just over 37,000 miles.